EPR - the future of bio/pharmaceutical analysis online summit 2025 logo

 • Understanding the limitations of in silico techniques – how to avoid applying them blindly in every instance

-Head-Toxicology, Safety Assessment Speakers
+Head-Toxicology, Safety Assessment

 Syngene International Limited